hackclub/hackclub/workshops/BMI_app/README.md

 # ⚠️Loop start

-To compare values we will use the `And` operator, so click on the `🟩Logic` Block and drag the block with ` And ` then place it on the first `🟠Else` if statement.
+To compare values we will use the `And` operator, so click on the `🟩Logic` Block and drag the block with ` And ` then place it on the second `🟠ELse if`statement.

 `picture`